cruncher/app.js/README.md

 <h1>app.js</h1>

 A simple and light app toolkit.
-Reads data attributes in the DOM to bind dynamic data to views.
+Declaratively binds data to dynamic views as defined by data attributes in the HTML.

 <h2>Views</h2>